Nearly sufficient statistics and information bottlenecks

 - If we set \(Y=X_{t+1}\) (or a future payoff) in a filtering/control problem, we get a predictive state: a compressed memory \(T_t\) of the past that’s maximally useful for predicting what we need next.

-1.1 “Nearly sufficient” IB
+2.1 “Nearly sufficient” IB

 Information sufficiency (task‑conditional independence).
 Define \(T\) to be \(Y\)-sufficient if \(I(Y;X\mid T)=0\).
 Then “\(\varepsilon\)-sufficient” means \(I(Y;X\mid T)\le \varepsilon\).
 IB is the convex relaxation that searches for \(T\) with small \(I(T;X)\) subject to small \(I(Y;X\mid T)\), via a Lagrange multiplier \(\beta\).

 Decision sufficiency.
 For a loss \(\ell(a,y)\), call \(T\) \(\varepsilon\)-sufficient if the Bayes risk gap using \(T\) instead of \(X\) is \(\le \varepsilon\).
 For log‑loss this is equivalent to #1; for other losses it’s stricter or looser.
-(This is where rate–distortion with a bespoke distortion can be a better fit than vanilla IB if the task is not log‑loss‑like.)
+(This is where rate–distortion with a bespoke distortion can be a better fit than vanilla IB if the task isn’t log‑loss‑like.)

 Pick the notion that matches our downstream risk.
-If we’re doing Bayesian filtering or SMC, #1 with \(Y\!=\!X_{t+1}\) or \(Y\!=\!\) future rewards is the right primitive; if we’re doing parameter estimation, #1 with \(Y\!=\!\theta\) (or a function like \(g(\theta)\)) is usually the cleanest.
+If we’re doing Bayesian filtering or SMC, #1 with \(Y\!=\!X_{t+1}\) or \(Y\!=\!\) future rewards is what we want.
+On the other hand, if we’re doing parameter estimation, #1 with \(Y\!=\!\theta\) (or a function like \(g(\theta)\)) is usually the cleanest.

-2 Connection to Variational Bayes
+2.2 Connection to Variational Bayes

-The “deep variational IB” (DVIB) parameterizes \(p(t\mid x)\) (the encoder) and works with a variational decoder \(q(y\mid t)\) plus a prior \(r(t)\).
+The “deep variational IB” (DVIB) parametrises \(p(t\mid x)\) (the encoder) and works with a variational decoder \(q(y\mid t)\) plus a prior \(r(t)\).
 The training objective

 \[ \max\; \mathbb{E}_{p(t\mid x)}[\log q(y\mid t)]\;-\;\beta\,\mathrm{KL}\big(p(t\mid x)\,\Vert\, r(t)\big) \]